aleksns/space-brawl/README.md

 # SPACE - BRAWL

 ## `Note:` The game was tested with _Google Chrome_ browser and _1920x1080_ screen resolution.
-It may work differently with other browsers
+It may work different with other browsers

 # [PLAY DEMO](https://aleksns.github.io/space-brawl/)